EvanCarroll/db-TREC-Texas-Real-Estate-Commission/README.md

 ---

 Inside this repo, you'll find a script called `init.sh`.
 Running that script should download and convert the raw data to a format for ingestion.
 This scripts calls `runall.sql` which handles the creation of the schema and loading the data into PostgreSQL.

+Requirements
+---

+* PostgreSQL
+* iconv (to convert from CP850 to UTF-8)
+* sed to remove \x00's from the feed.
+* curl to download the raw data files.